Command Line Overview

 • wc --help many commands support the --help option to give succinct details like options and syntax

-• also, these details will be displayed on the terminal itself, no need to deal with pager interface
+• also, these details will be displayed on the terminal itself, no need to deal with the pager interface

 info See also unix.stackexchange: How do I use man pages to learn how to use commands? and unix.stackexchange: colors in man pages.